Robert Oswald Moon

 Robert Oswald Moon FRCP JP (17 March 1865 – 28 July 1953), was a British physician, writer and Liberal Party politician.

 Background

-He was born on 17 March 1865 in London, the youngest son of Robert Moon, a barrister.
+He was born on 17 March 1865 in London, the youngest son of Robert Moon, a barrister and academic, and a nephew of the railway executive Richard Moon.
 He was educated at Winchester School and New College, Oxford.
 His medical training was at Guy's Hospital.
 He married Ethel Waddington.
 They had one son and three daughters.
 Ethel died in 1933.

 Medical career

 In 1897 he became Surgeon to the Phil-Hellenic Legion in the Græco-Turkish War.
 In 1900 he was a Trooper in the Hampshire Yeomanry in South Africa.
 In 1901 he was Civil Surgeon for the Field Force in South Africa.
 In 1909 he was senior physician at the Western General Dispensary.
 He wrote a number of books on medical subjects.
 In 1915 he was Chadwick Lecturer on Typhus in Serbia.
 In 1917 he joined the Royal Army Medical Corps with the temporary rank of Major.
 He was a consulting physician to the Royal Waterloo Hospital and senior physician to the National Hospital for Diseases of the Heart.
 He became a Fellow of the Royal College of Physicians in 1909.